Lymkwi/AdventOfCode-2021/README.md

 ## The common crate

-The `common` crate defines methods used by multiple day crates :
+The `common` crate defines methods and macros used by multiple day crates :
  - `read_data` : reads the data from the file into a `String`
+ - `tests!` : a macro designed to write quick unit tests based on an input and the expected output

 ## Top-level tests and benchmarks